amal-ghamdi/CUQI-Book-test/chapter01/chapter01.md

 - Explain the difference between data distribution and likelihood
 - Explain the role of prior and likelihood
 - List 2 methods used to characterize the posterior distribution
-- TODO: learning objective for the forward models
+- Create (or load pre-existing) linear and non-linear forward models in CUQIpy and use them.
+- Mathematically define two forward models: 1D Poisson and 1D Convolution and use them in CUQIpy